 The visiting maid let out a sigh.
 “You’re un-dismissed.
 I can’t believe we have to come fetch you.”

 Disgusting.
-All those hypocritical people gushing over her would surely do an about face had they seen it.
-She had been shocked beyond reason the first time she saw it.
-Expecting a small burn or a blemish, a whole beast of flesh greeted her instead.
+All those hypocritical people gushing over her would surely do an about face had they seen the thing.
+Alice had been shocked beyond reason the first time she saw it.
+Expecting a small burn or a blemish under her glove, a whole beast of flesh greeted her instead.

 She had served a nobleman a piece of meatloaf once.
-This was in her younger days when she first started working in a restaurant.
-He was neither handsome nor tall, plump in stature and sporting lascivious eyes.
+This was in her younger days when she had first started working in a restaurant.
+He was neither handsome nor tall.
+Plump in stature and sporting lascivious eyes.
 Piglike.
 That was a good descriptor.

+She spoke without turning.
 “Did you put this here?”
-She stared at the vase.
+She was staring at the vase on the table.

 And they were.
-Arranged with four different flowers, one of which coming from the Duchess’ private collection, the vase holding them sat on the table, giving the room a harmonious feel.
+Arranged with four different flowers, one of which coming from the Duchess’ private collection, the vase holding them sat in the middle of the room, giving it a harmonious feeling.
 There was no way she didn’t like this one, Alice thought.
-Even the Duchess liked her arranged flowers.
+Even the Duchess had liked her arranged flowers.

-“Remove them, I don’t want to see another petal or spore in my room again.”
+“Remove them, I don’t want to see another petal or stem in my room ever again.”

 Her hand twitched.
 “May I ask why?
 I’m quite proud of this arranged bouquet.”